bigai-ai/smart-help/README.md

 This is the official implementation of the paper [*Smart Help: Strategic Opponent Modeling for Proactive and Adaptive Robot Assistance in Households*](https://arxiv.org/abs/2404.09001).

+## Abstract

+Despite the significant demand for assistive technology among vulnerable groups (e.g., the elderly, children, and the disabled) in daily tasks, research into advanced AI-driven assistive solutions that genuinely accommodate their diverse needs remains sparse.
+Traditional human-machine interaction tasks often require machines to simply help without nuanced consideration of human abilities and feelings, such as their opportunity for practice and learning, sense of self-improvement, and self-esteem.
+Addressing this gap, we define a pivotal and novel challenge Smart Help, which aims to provide proactive yet adaptive support to human agents with diverse disabilities and dynamic goals in various tasks and environments.
+To establish this challenge, we leverage AI2-THOR to build a new interactive 3D realistic household environment for the Smart Help task.
+We introduce an innovative opponent modeling module that provides a nuanced understanding of the main agent's capabilities and goals, in order to optimize the assisting agent's helping policy.
+Rigorous experiments validate the efficacy of our model components and show the superiority of our holistic approach against established baselines.
+Our findings illustrate the potential of AI-imbued assistive robots in improving the well-being of vulnerable groups.

 Our main contributions can be summarized as follows:

 We propose a novel Smart Help challenge that aims at learning to provide both proactive and adaptive help to diverse human users (especially vulnerable groups) based on inferred goals and capabilities.